D3lyth/milestone-project-1/TESTING.md

     .carousel-inner {
   overflow: visible;}
   ```
-  The fix was then tested due to the possibility of the carousel indicators vanishing when removing the overflow, but I tested the fix on the follwong browsers: chrome/edge/brave/opera/safari adn it was still visible.
+  The fix was then tested due to the possibility of the carousel indicators vanishing when removing the overflow, but I tested the fix on the following browsers: chrome/edge/brave/opera/safari adn it was still visible.
 I also tested on Macbook, ThinkPad, iPad, iPhone 14, iPhone X and OnePlus Nord 2 and the scrolling issue has gone and the indicators still appear.

 ## Unfixed Bugs